homebridge/homebridge-raspbian-image/.github/ISSUE_TEMPLATE/support-request.md

 <!--
 The Homebridge Raspberry Pi image is just Raspbian Linux with Homebridge installed as a service.
-If you are facing an issue that is not Homebridge related you should raise your bug elsewhere.
+If you are facing an issue that is not Homebridge related you should look elsewhere for support.
 -->

 **Describe Your Problem:**